 VA PUGET SOUND ADDICTION INPATIENT AND OUTPATIENT STABILIZATION PROGRAMS

-This 6-bed inpatient program admits about 300 patients annually.
-Most common diagnoses are alcohol dependence, cocaine dependence, opioid dependence, mood disorders, PTSD, and numerous serious Axis III disorders with most patients having multiple diagnoses.
-Residents typically spend 2 to 3 months full-time on this rotation.
+This inpatient program is co-located with inpatient psychiatry and has 2 dedicated beds out of a total of 24.
+Most common diagnoses are alcohol use disorder and alcohol withdrawal, mood disorders, PTSD, and numerous co-occurring medical problems with most patients having multiple diagnoses.
+Residents typically spend 2 months full-time on this rotation.
 Residents do medical and psychiatric evaluations on newly admitted patients and direct the medically supervised withdrawal, medical, and psychiatric care for these patients.
 After the first month of orientation and training, residents serve as acting medical director and take primary responsibility for clinical and administrative tasks under faculty supervision.
-The outpatient Intensive Stabilization Service (ISS) is closely affiliated with the Inpatient Unit.
-During the day Monday through Friday, inpatients and outpatients in ISS attend common psychosocial treatment activities.
-Residents work as part of an interdisciplinary treatment team and participate in the broad range of treatment provided to both the inpatients and outpatients enrolled in the intensive stabilization program.
+Residents also consult on addiction disorders occurring among the general psychiatry inpatients and to inpatients on medicine and surgery.

 VA OUTPATIENT CO-OCCURRING DISORDERS UNIT